MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/technologies/hyper-v-network-virtualization/Hyper-V-Network-Virtualization-Overview-in-Windows-Server-Technical-Preview.md

 >Applies To: Windows Server Technical Preview

 In Windows Server 2016 Technical Preview and Virtual Machine Manager, Microsoft provides an end-to-end network virtualization solution.
-There are five major components that comprise Microsoft’s network virtualization solution:
+There are five major components that comprise Microsoft's network virtualization solution:

 -   **Windows Azure Pack for Windows Server** provides a tenant facing portal to create virtual networks, and an administrative portal to manage virtual networks.